 Possible Side Effects of Lemongrass in Pregnancy

-The effects of lemongrass during pregnancy have not been empirically studied on humans.
+Consuming lemongrass during pregnancy may have harmful effects but its effects have not been empirically studied on humans.
 The advice to avoid lemongrass in high doses is based on logical conjecture and also on studies done on rats.

 - Lemongrass extracts can fasten cell-death and hamper cell multiplication causing poor growth.